Junnh/DeepU-PRS/README.md

 ## 5) Tips & troubleshooting

-* **Device/Memory**: Training and LD ops run on CPU by design to keep memory usage predictable.
-If you later migrate FCNet to GPU, keep LD ops on CPU and ensure tensors are moved appropriately to avoid autograd breaks.
 * **Shapes**: Ensure `edge_index.npy` has shape `(2, E)` (else it’s transposed). `chrld_*.npy` should have three columns: `PredictorA, PredictorB, r2`.
 * **SNP ID consistency**: The intersection logic keeps LD edges only if **both SNPs** exist in `summaries` for that chromosome.
 * **Guard on `Stat`**: Non‑positive `Stat` is clamped to `1e-6`.